paulmelis/blender-julia-test/readme.md

 But the reported time spent on the subdivision in Julia stays below 250ms in most cases, with the variance apparently coming from the Blender-Julia boundary.

-[2] The workaround described in #2, replacing Blender's `numpy` with the newest one from `pip` fixes a return type issue and provides another 2x speedup.
+[2] The workaround described in [this issue](https://github.com/paulmelis/blender-julia-test/issues/2), replacing Blender's `numpy` with the newest one from `pip` fixes a return type issue and provides another 2x speedup.

 ## Optimization